 What is Digital Transformation?

-Digital transformation is a core change to organizations data culture through onboarding digital technologies, processes, and expertise across all fundamental data systems in an organized and strategic way.
+Digital transformation is a core change to an organization’s data culture through onboarding digital technologies, processes, and expertise across all fundamental data systems in an organized and strategic way.

-Digital transformation is not just a change of pace for technology, rather it is having the technology and people co-exist, to implement a Digital Evolution.
-It is about value, people, optimization, and the capability to rapidly adapt when needed through intelligent use of technologies and information.
+Digital transformation is not only just a change of pace for technology, it is also the co-existence of technology and people in order to implement a digital evolution.
+It encompasses value, people, optimization, and the capability to rapidly when needed through intelligent use of technologies and information.

-Digital transformation is not a thing, it is a long-time plan, a process and a goal.
+Digital transformation is not a single event, but rather a long-time plan, a process and a goal.
 It requires a clear roadmap and strategy with ample room for growth and change.

 Digital Transformation Strategy

 It is critical for companies to have a digital transformation strategy as new technology emerges.
-It allows organizations in avoiding the dangers of adopting to those transformations and advancements too quickly, and the ability to encounter the dynamic changes that evolve within an organization.
+It allows organizations to avoid the dangers of adopting those transformations and advancements too quickly, and the ability to encounter the dynamic changes that evolve within an organization.

 Digital Transformation Roadmap

-A digital transformation roadmap is a planning document that outlines what goals an organization is trying to achieve with new technologies and what digital initiatives are needed for the undertaking to achieve the organization’s objectives.
+The digital transformation roadmap is a planning document that outlines an organization’s goals with new technologies and the digital initiatives that are needed in order to achieve the objectives.
 It’s an approach to defining and managing a digital transformation effort.

-The digital transformation provides a structured way to move through the roadmap to realize success, beginning with an assessment of the digital maturity of the business today.
+The digital transformation provides a structured way to move through the roadmap to realize success, beginning with an assessment of the digital maturity of the business as it stands today.
 Once the assessment and vision are completed, it becomes possible to identify the systemic gaps that need to be filled.
-A digital roadmap is focused on four major tracks; people, processes, technology, and content.
+A digital roadmap is focused on four major tracks: people, processes, technology, and content.